Pricing a project without researching it properly could be costly

 The bird watching

 The bird watchers were thinly clad in shorts and T-shirts and one had a sleeveless light jacket.
 They looked frozen.
 The local guide had a pullover and a thick jacket.
 We asked them why they were dressed for summer and where their sweatshirts were.
-Apparently they arrived in South Africa the day before from New York (where it was summer) and were collected at the airport by their birding guide to start a 10 day bird trip through South Africa.
-They hadn’t packed anything warm as they were coming to Africa – apparently they thought Africa was always warm!
+Apparently they arrived in South Africa the day before from New York (where it was summer) and were collected at the airport by their birding guide to starting a 10-day bird trip through South Africa.
+They hadn’t packed anything warm as they were coming to Africa – apparently, they thought Africa was always warm!